gromacs/gromacs/docs/install-guide/index.rst

 GNU >= 13.1 is strongly recommended.
 The ``-mcpu=neoverse-v2`` flag
 ensures that the compiler is not defaulting to the older Armv8-A target.

-On both GNU and LLVM, the |Gromacs| version implemented with ``NEON SIMD`` instructions significantly outperforms the SVE version.
+On both GNU and LLVM, the |Gromacs| CPU version of the short-range non bonded interactions implemented with ``NEON SIMD`` instructions significantly outperforms the SVE version.
 This can be selected by setting ``GMX_SIMD=ARM_NEON_ASIMD`` at compilation.

-These Grace specific config optimisations are most important when running in CPU only mode, where much of the run time is spent in code which is sensitive to SIMD performance.
+There can be a small performance benefit to using SVE for CPU work outside this kernel, therefore when the short-range non bonded interactions run on the GPU it is recommended to stay with ``GMX_SIMD=ARM_SVE`` which is the default option when available.

 Tested platforms
 ----------------